 One major way to make this dish healthier is by baking the chimichangas instead of frying them.
-There are a few tricks to still get a crispy, flavorful chimichanga without frying them.
+Here are a few tricks to still get a crispy, flavorful, baked chimichanga:

 First, I brush the outside of the tortillas before baking with olive oil.
 This helps the tortillas turn golden brown and achieve a crispy texture.

-For flavor, I also top each tortilla with garlic salt.
-This helps wake up the tortilla and provide an extra layer of flavor.
+For flavor, I also top each tortilla with a hit of garlic salt.
+This helps wake up the otherwise bland tortilla.